 As business owner, you have a choice in how you manage your company’s greenhouse gas (GHG) emissions, ranging from not doing anything to achieving carbon neutrality.

-This is captured on the B Impact Assessment (BIA) as the range of options.
-I recommend that clients always look at the next step beyond what their currently doing.
+This is captured on the B Impact Assessment (BIA) as a full range of options.
+I recommend that clients always consider the next step beyond what they’re currently doing.
 For example, if they’re not currently monitoring emissions, then that is a good place to begin; if they are monitoring but haven’t set reduction targets, it may be time to begin doing so.

-Even if your company is small, it does generate activities that result in emissions and should monitor them (yes, that even applies for home-based service professionals).
+Even if your company is small, it does engage in activities that result in emissions and should monitor them (yes, that even applies for home-based service professionals!).

 Your emissions fall into three categories: Scope 1 (direct emissions result from buildings or vehicles you own), Scope 2 (emissions resulting from your use of electricity), and Scope 3 (everything else, including business travel, employee commutes, supply chain activities, and more).
 The BIA and most standard GHG management tools recommend that you start with Scope 1 and 2, since those are the ones that you have most control over.